glotzerlab/gsd/doc/python-api.rst

+..
+Copyright (c) 2016 The Regents of the University of Michigan
+..
+This file is part of the General Simulation Data (GSD) project, released under the BSD 2-Clause License.

-GSD python package
+gsd python package
 ==================

-GSD comes with an optional python API.
+GSD provides an optional python API.
 This is the most convenient way for users to read and write GSD files.
-Developers, or users not working with the python language, may want to use the :ref:`c_api_` directly.
+Developers, or users not working with the python language, may want to use the :ref:`c_api_`.

 Submodules
 ----------